internetarchive/sandcrawler/README.md

 Archive-specific deployment/production guides and ansible scripts at:
 [journal-infra](https://git.archive.org/webgroup/journal-infra)

-**./python/** contains Hadoop streaming jobs written in python using the `mrjob` library.
-Most notably, the **extraction** scripts, which fetch PDF files from wayback/petabox, process them with GROBID, and store the result in HBase.
+**./python/** contains scripts and utilities for

+**./sql/** contains schema, queries, and backfill scripts for a Postgres SQL database index (eg, file metadata, CDX, and GROBID status tables).

+**./minio/** contains docs on how to setup and use a minio S3-compatible blob store (eg, for GROBID XML output)

 **./scalding/** contains Hadoop jobs written in Scala using the Scalding framework.
 The intent is to write new non-trivial Hadoop jobs in Scala, which brings type safety and compiled performance.

+**./python_hadoop/** contains Hadoop streaming jobs written in python using the `mrjob` library.
+Considered deprecated!

 **./pig/** contains a handful of Pig scripts, as well as some unittests implemented in python.